 Shapeshifting is a common theme in mythology and folklore.
-Many legendary creatures have this ability, which is represented in a full body transformation.
+Many legendary creatures have this ability, which is represented in a full-body transformation.
 It enables the creature to trick, deceive, hunt, and kill humans.
-Throughout history many murder sprees have been attributed to the presence of these beings.
-As Halloween is just around the corner, this list might help to give you all some ideas for a costume if you are going to a party.
-[JFrater: I am going to a Halloween party but I have no idea what I should go as – something that reflects a topic from the site might be nice.
+Throughout history, many murder sprees have been attributed to the presence of these beings.
+As Halloween is just around the corner, this list might help give you all some ideas for a costume if you are going to a party.
+[JFrater: I am going to a Halloween party, but I have no idea what I should go as—something that reflects a topic from the site might be nice.
 Any ideas?]

 The Leshy is a male woodland spirit in Slavic mythology believed to protect wild animals and the forests.
-They usually appear as tall men, but have the ability to change size and shapeshift into any form, animal or plant.
-Leshies have beards made of living grass and vines, and are often depicted with a tail, hooves, and horns.
+They usually appear as tall men but have the ability to change size and shapeshift into any form, animal, or plant.
+Leshies have beards made of living grass and vines and are often depicted with a tail, hooves, and horns.
 The Leshy has pale white skin and dark green eyes.
 They are the lords of the forest and hold close bonds with gray wolves, bears, and all animal life.
-When a leshy is in human form it looks like a common peasant, although its eyes glow.
+When a leshy is in human form, it looks like a common peasant, although its eyes glow.
 The creatures can shrink themselves to the height of a blade of grass or grow to the size of the tallest trees.
 It is commonly understood that leshies will lead peasants astray, make people sick, and even tickle them to death.
 The creatures are terribly mischievous and have horrible cries.
-However, Leshies can also imitate human voices and often times lure lost wanderers to their caves.
-They aren’t always evil, but enjoy misguiding humans and kidnapping young women.
+However, Leshies can also imitate human voices and often lure lost wanderers to their caves.
+They aren’t always evil but enjoy misguiding humans and kidnapping young women.

 Selkies are creatures found in Faroese, Icelandic, Irish, and Scottish mythology.
-They have the ability to transform themselves from seal to human form.
-Selkies are able to shapeshift by shedding their seal skin, a risky endeavor because they must reapply the same skin in order to return to seal form.
+They have the ability to transform themselves from seals to human form.
+Selkies can shapeshift by shedding their seal skin, a risky endeavor because they must reapply the same skin to return to seal form.
 Stories surrounding these creatures are usually romantic tragedies.
-They are allowed to make contact with humans for only a short amount of time before they must return to the sea.
-In many cases humans have unknowingly fallen in love with selkies.
+They are allowed to contact humans for only a short amount of time before they must return to the sea.
+In many cases, humans have unknowingly fallen in love with selkies.
 Other times, humans have hidden the skin of the selkie, thus preventing it from returning to seal form.
-Male selkies are very handsome in their human form, and have great seduction powers over women.
-If a man finds and steals a female selkie’s skin then she will be under his control and is often times forced to become his wife.
-The creatures have been known to lure humans into the sea, by creating illusions and a false sense of reality.
+Male selkies are very handsome in their human form and have great seduction powers over women.
+If a man finds and steals a female selkie’s skin, she will be under his control and often forced to become his wife.
+The creatures have been known to lure humans into the sea by creating illusions and a false sense of reality.

 The púca is a legendary creature of Celtic folklore, most notably in Ireland, the West of Scotland, and Wales.
 The púca is a mythological fairy and ultimate shapeshifter.
-The creatures are capable of assuming a variety of terrifying forms, including a horse, rabbit, goat, goblin, or dog.
+The creatures can assume a variety of terrifying forms, including a horse, rabbit, goat, goblin, or dog.
 No matter what shape the púca takes, its fur is always dark.
-They are most commonly seen as a black horse with a flowing mane and luminescent orange eyes.
-Púcas have the power to use human speech and although they are known for giving good advice, they also enjoy confusing and terrifying humans.
+They are most commonly seen as black horses with a flowing mane and luminescent orange eyes.
+Púcas have the power to use human speech, and although they are known for giving good advice, they also enjoy confusing and terrifying humans.
 Púcas have a fondness for riddles and are sociable creatures.
 They love to gather and play pranks on unsuspecting people and children.
-In many regions of the world the púca is seen as a creature of the mountains and hills.
-They are incredibly respected and if treated nicely will help humans.
+In many regions of the world, the púca is seen as a creature of the mountains and hills.
+They are incredibly respected and, if treated nicely, will help humans.

-An encantado is a Brazilian legendary creature.
+An Encantado is a Brazilian legendary creature.
 They live in a deep underwater realm named the Encante.
 Encantados are most commonly viewed as a type of freshwater dolphin or sea snake that has the ability to shapeshift into human form.
 They are characterized by superior musical ability, seductiveness, and attraction to parties.
-The creature’s transformation into human form seems to be rare, and usually occurs at night.
-While in human form the encantado will wear a hat to hide its protruding forehead.
-It does not disappear while shapeshifting and frequently displays magical abilities, such as the power to control storms and haunt humans.
+The creature’s transformation into human form seems to be rare and usually occurs at night.
+While in human form, the Encantado will wear a hat to hide its protruding forehead.
+It does not disappear while shapeshifting and frequently displays magical abilities, such as controlling storms and haunting humans.
 They use various mind control techniques and can inflict illness, insanity, and even death.
 The creatures are known for kidnapping humans.
 Many villagers will not go near the Amazon River at night because of this.
-Plenty of South Americans believe in the existence of the encantado and claim to have seen and interacted with the species.
+Plenty of South Americans believe in the existence of the Encantado and claim to have seen and interacted with the species.